FYI Legislation and FAQ

 The link to the Notice of Funding Availability can be found here.

-2. $10 million for three year vouchers for at-risk foster youth to be distributed on a “non-competitive” basis to PHAs capable of administering Housing Choice Vouchers in increments as small as one at a time.
+$10 million for three-year vouchers for at-risk foster youth to be distributed on a “non-competitive” basis to PHAs capable of administering Housing Choice Vouchers in increments as small as one at a time.

-3. $10 million for three year vouchers for at-risk foster youth to be distributed on a “competitive” basis to PHAs capable of administering Housing Choice Vouchers in process similar to how PHAs applied for FUP vouchers traditionally.
+$10 million for three-year vouchers for at-risk foster youth to be distributed on a “competitive” basis to PHAs capable of administering Housing Choice Vouchers in a process similar to how PHAs applied for FUP vouchers traditionally.

 HUD issued the $5 million for family vouchers from FY 2020 funding in early 2020.
 HUD is due to release the $5 million from the FY 2021 bill in the spring.
 These Notices will be offered in the traditional, competitive award process.

-For this current, competitive Notice of Funding Availability (NOFA), which HUD appropriately refers to as “FYI Competitive,” HUD chose to combine the FY 2020 and FY 2021 funding for a total of $20 million.
-Those PHAs familiar with FUP NOFAs from past years will recognize that this process is nearly indistinguishable from the 2019 FUP NOFA and as such, those who have applied for this funding in the past will be in the best position to respond successfully.
+For this current, competitive Notice of Funding Availability (NOFA), which HUD appropriately refers to as “FYI Competitive,” HUD chose to combine the FY 2020 and FY 2021 funding for $20 million.
+Those PHAs familiar with FUP NOFAs from past years will recognize that this process is nearly indistinguishable from the 2019 FUP NOFA.
+As such, those who have applied for this funding in the past will be in the best position to respond successfully.
 Communities with many youth aging out each year will be pleased to learn that this NOFA raises the maximum number of vouchers to 75 for large PHAs.

 For more questions, please visit HUD’s FYI information page which you can access here.